Join the CYO Experience

 If you would like feedback from our team members before you submit a final video audition, you can send us a mock audition video.
 You should approach the mock audition video the same way you approach the final video.
 Play all of the required elements and give us your best!
 When you email us the link to your unlisted YouTube video, please let us know that the link is to your “pre-assessment audition video.”
 We will provide you with feedback within 4-5 business days.
 After you receive feedback, you can send us the final audition video any time prior to the May 31 deadline.

-Members of CYO’s team will carefully review your audition video.
+Members of CYO’s team will carefully review and assess your audition.
 You will receive notification of your audition results via email no more than 2 weeks after you submit your final audition video.

 CYO has simplified our audition requirements to make it easier for you to record and submit your audition video.
 Your audition video only needs to include the following items that are listed in your instrument’s Audition Packet: 1.
 A solo piece; 2.
 The required excerpt(s) listed in the Packet; 3.
 One (1) major scale and one (1) melodic minor scale of your choice and style.